 Epidemiological findings on the association between bisphenol A (BPA, 2,2-bis-(4-hydroxyphenyl)propane) exposure and type 2 diabetes mellitus (T2DM) are paradoxical.
 In animal studies, BPA has been shown to disrupt pancreatic function and blood glucose homeostasis even at a reference ‘safe’ level during perinatal period.
 In this study, we explored the effects of long-term paternal exposure to a ‘safe’ level of BPA on parents themselves and their offspring.
 Adult male genitor rats fed with either standard chow diet (STD) or high-fat diet (HFD) were treated respectively with either vehicle or BPA (50 μg/kg per day) for 35 weeks.
 The male rats treated with vehicle or BPA for 21 weeks were then used as sires, and the adult female rats were fed with STD during the gestation and lactation.
 Offspring rats were weaned on postnatal day 21 and fed with STD in later life.
 Metabolic parameters were recorded on the adult male rats and their adult offspring.
 BPA exposure disrupted glucose homeostasis and pancreatic function, and HFD aggravated these adverse effects.
 However, BPA exposure did not alter body weight, body fat percentage, or serum lipid.
 In addition, the paternal BPA exposure did not cause adverse reproductive consequence or metabolic disorder in the adult offspring.
 Our findings indicate that chronic exposure to a predicted ‘safe’ dose of BPA contributes to glucose metabolic disorders, and that HFD aggravates these adverse effects in paternal rats.

 Type 2 diabetes is a chronic, heterogeneous syndrome characterized by insulin resistance and pancreatic β-cell dysfunction or death.
 Among several environmental factors contributing to type 2 diabetes development, endocrine-disrupting chemicals (EDCs) have been receiving special attention.
 These chemicals include a wide variety of pollutants, from components of plastic to pesticides, with the ability to modulate endocrine system function.
 EDCs can affect multiple cellular processes, including some related to energy production and utilization, leading to alterations in energy homeostasis.
 Mitochondria are primarily implicated in cellular energy conversion, although they also participate in other processes, such as hormone secretion and apoptosis.
-In fact, due to mitochondria involvement in so many crucial cellular processes in metabolic relevant tissues, mitochondrial dysfunction has been linked to different metabolic diseases, including insulin resistance and type 2 diabetes.
+In fact, mitochondrial dysfunction due to reduced oxidative capacity, impaired lipid oxidation and increased oxidative stress has been linked to insulin resistance and type 2 diabetes.
 Herein, we review the main mechanisms whereby metabolism-disrupting chemical (MDC), a subclass of EDCs that disturbs energy homeostasis, cause mitochondrial dysfunction, thus contributing to the establishment of insulin resistance and type 2 diabetes.
-We conclude that MDC-induced mitochondrial dysfunction, which is mainly characterized by perturbations in mitochondrial bioenergetics, biogenesis, and dynamics, excessive reactive oxygen species production, and activation of the mitochondrial pathway of apoptosis, seems to be a relevant mechanism linking MDCs to type 2 diabetes development.
+We conclude that MDC-induced mitochondrial dysfunction, which is mainly characterized by perturbations in mitochondrial bioenergetics, biogenesis and dynamics, excessive reactive oxygen species production and activation of the mitochondrial pathway of apoptosis, seems to be a relevant mechanism linking MDCs to type 2 diabetes development.

 LP Walsh, DR Webster and DM Stocco